streamlit/docs/content/library/api/data/data.md

 ---
-title: Data display elements
+title: Data elements
 slug: /library/api-reference/data
 ---

-# Data display elements
+# Data elements

 When you're working with data, it is extremely valuable to visualize that data quickly, interactively, and from multiple different angles.
 That's what Streamlit is actually built and optimized for.

 You can display data via [charts](#display-charts), and you can display it in raw form.
-These are the Streamlit commands you can use to display raw data.
+These are the Streamlit commands you can use to display and interact with raw data.

 <TileContainer>
 <RefCard href="/library/api-reference/data/st.dataframe">